 Use of artificial turf present a number of issues other than human health concerns related to chemicals hazards.
-Refer to pages 11 through 13 of the "Athletic Playing Fields: Choosing Safer Options for Health and Environment" and the Physical Hazards document for more details on the concerns described below.
+Refer to pages 11 through 13 of the "Athletic Playing Fields: Choosing Safer Options for Health and Environment" and the Physical Hazards document for more details on the topics described below.

 Heat: In sunny, warm weather, artificial turf can become much hotter than natural grass, raising concerns related to heat stress for athletes playing on the fields.
 Some towns, such as Burlington, MA, have adopted policies to protect athletes from high temperatures.
 For more information on approaches to determining safe temperatures on play surfaces, see page 2 of our artificial turf fact sheet.

 Environmental concerns: Environmental concerns include loss of wildlife habitat and contaminated runoff into the environment.
 Another environmental concern is migration of the synthetic particles, including infill and plastic grass blades, into the surrounding environment.